Skip to content

 • Ensure the presentation of content is screen-reader friendly for people who use it to read the content.
 Provide for font sizing.

-• Providing longer time to complete assessments on the LMS or other activities ensures that learners with disabilities can complete them with ease.
+• Providing longer time to complete assessments on the Learning Management System (LMS) or other activities ensures that learners with disabilities can complete them with ease.

 Technical tips to make your course Section 508 compliant: